 The only non-radio people I noticed at about five this morning were the garbos, and a few blokes in suits.
 “Do you think they’re going to work or coming from the bars?”, I asked a colleague when we overhead a couple of blokes in suits chatting on the way through.

-Overall, it was a reasonably enjoyable morning, with a large crowd of people attending, and a genuine sense of comraderie in the air.
+Overall, it was a reasonably enjoyable morning, with a large crowd of people attending, and a genuine sense of camaraderie in the air.
 Even though we’re all rivals in some way shape or form, many of us have worked together in the past, and there was a good feeling in catching up with people you only ever see occasionally.

 Although I have access to one at work, I haven’t actually bought a digital radio yet.
-Personally I think they’re still too expensive, and I’m prepared to wait for the next generation of receivers – only a few months away – which also incorporate internet radio, tapping into your home wireless network.
-In my lounge room I have my computer set up to my sound system, so I can listen to good quality audio over the net all the time.
+Personally, I think they’re still too expensive, and I’m prepared to wait for the next generation of receivers – only a few months away – which also incorporate internet radio, tapping into your home wireless network.
+In my lounge room, I have my computer set up to my sound system, so I can listen to good quality audio over the net all the time.
 I’m keen, however, for something in my bedroom which is where I also do a fair bit of listening.

-In the midst of a couple of busy days, I came home for a couple of hours to break up the long day, and even managed to have an hour or so asleep on the couch.
+In the midst of a couple of busy days, I came home for a couple of hours to break up the long day and even managed to have an hour or so asleep on the couch.

 Coming home tonight I was impressed by a lovely moment on Sydney buses.
 You don’t often hear about bus drivers being kind and considerate, so I thought I’d share this story of a bloke asking for directions at Railway Square.
 Rather than just tell the passenger he was at the wrong spot, the driver said, “Grab a seat and I’ll drop you off on the way”.
 How cool is that?